swethapaturu9/Database-design-Spotify/README.md

 # Podcasts Database Design

-This repository contains SQL scripts for creating schema and inserting dummy data to create views.
+This repository contains the design and creation of a schmea for a podcasts database like Spotify

 The Entity-Relationship Diagram: